 - Move your knees backward and lower your torso toward the floor until you feel a deep stretch in your shoulders and lats.

-Half-Kneeling Lat Extension
+5. Half-Kneeling Lat Extension

 Targets: Shoulders and lats

-Benefit: Stretches your lats, improving upper body mobility.
+Benefit: Stretches your lats, improving upper-body mobility.

-Step back to create tension in the band with your arm extended toward the attachment point.
+- Step back to create tension in the band with your arm extended toward the attachment point.

 - Now, step back with your right leg into a deep lunge (bend your knees to 90 degrees and rest your back knee on the floor), allowing your right arm to extend above your head at a 45-degree angle.

 - Hold for as long as you can up to two minutes.
 Stand up, switch sides, and repeat.